ibm-js/dapp/README.md

 This project requires the following other projects to run:
  * dojo
+ * requirejs
- * dijit
+ * dcl
- * dojox/css3
+ * delite
+ * (optional, only useful to run applications using deliteful) deliteful
- * (optional, only useful to run the tests) dojox/mobile
+ * (optional, only useful to run applications using jquery mobile) jquery mobile

 ## Installation

-* Manual installation of by dropping dapp as a sibling of the top level Dojo modules:
- * dojo
- * dijit
+_Bower_ release installation:

- * dapp
+    $ bower install dapp

- To install the latest master, go to the root Dojo installation directory and clone dapp from github
+_Manual_ master installation: go to the root installation directory and clone dapp from github:

- git clone git://github.com/ibm-dojo/dapp.git
+    $ git clone git://github.com/ibm-js/dapp.git

+Then install dependencies with bower or manual if you want to:

+	$ cd dapp
+	$ bower install

 ## Documentation